ABHINAVPUL08/customer-purchase-prediction-micronumerosity/README.md

-Title: Customer Purchase Prediction & Effect of Micro-Numerosity
-Description:
+📝 Description
 This project uses machine learning techniques to predict customer purchase behavior and investigate how micro-numerosity influences decision-making.
 It covers:

 Data cleaning & preprocessing